 The Company considers its capital structure to consist of Share capital, stock options and Share purchase warrants.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the exploration and development of its projects and to pursue and support growth opportunities.
 The Board of Directors does not establish quantitative returns on capital criteria for management.
 The Company is not subject to externally imposed capital requirements.
-There has been no change in the Company's approach to capital management during the year ended December 31, 2019.
+There has been no change in the Company's approach to capital management during the three months ended March 31, 2020.